-(f) Forwarding the signed application to the IAC Judges Certification Chairperson who will verify that official IAC records agree with the application and that all requirements of 2.6.2(a)-(e) have been met; certify the applicant as an IAC National Judge; and annotate the records to reflect the applicant's date of certification as an IAC National Judge.
+(e) The IAC Judges Certification Chairperson will verify that official IAC records agree with the application and that all requirements of 2.6.2(a)-(d) have been met; certify the candidate as an IAC National Judge; and annotate the records to reflect the candidate's date of certification as an IAC National Judge.
 A newly certified National Judge will be added to the IAC Approved List of Judges provided they have also completed the current-year Revalidation and Currency (R&C) Exam.